asllop/OpenAVT-Android/README.md

 **Check out the [Documentation Repository](https://github.com/asllop/OpenAVT-Docs) for general and platform-independent documentation.**

 All classes and methods are documented with annotations.
-To generate the docs in HTML you can use [Dokka](https://github.com/Kotlin/dokka).
-Just open the project in Android Studio, open Gradle menu, and go to `OpenAVT-Android > Tasks > documentation > dokka`.
+To generate the docs you can use [Dokka](https://github.com/Kotlin/dokka).
+Just open the project in Android Studio, go to the Gradle menu, and double-click on `OpenAVT-Android > Tasks > documentation > dokka`.

 <a name="auth"></a>
 ## 6. Author